AnonymousProjectTactile/TactileModel/Module2/README.md

 ```

 ### Output
-The script outputs two action values (x, y) which represent movement coordinates based on the input image.
+The script outputs the actions which represent movement coordinates based on the current interactive state.